 Recently in the clinic I seem to have had many patients coming in complaining of having a trapped nerve in neck pain.
 The first thing everyone says is: “I think I have a pinched nerve”.
-They say this whilst trying to look at me with their head slightly bent to one side and their neck looking like a Frankenstein stuck in a bolt and nut through it it so so stiff.
+They say this whilst trying to look at me with their head slightly bent to one side and their neck looking like a Frankenstein stuck in a bolt and nut through it so stiff.

 This is a classic story many chiropractors will tell you that they have seen before.
 Many patients come through their doors having woken-up with a stiff neck which progressively got a lot worse through the day.
-The inside of the right or left shoulder blade, shoulder or arm might be killing them as well.
+The inside of the right or left shoulder-blade, shoulder or arm might be killing them as well.
 So I thought I would tell you what I have seen as the two most common causes, symptoms of a pinched nerve, and 12 tips for what you can do yourself to get some pain relief today.

 Symptoms of a Trapped Nerve in the Neck